hpourv/guided-diffusion-notebook/README.md

 This repository is based on [openai/improved-diffusion](https://github.com/openai/improved-diffusion), with modifications for classifier conditioning and architecture improvements.

-# Google Colab Notebook
+# Sampling from pre-trained diffusion model
-This repository provides a ready-to-run Google Colab notebook for sampling.
+This repository provides a ready-to-run Google Colab notebook for sampling from guided-diffusion pre-trained diffusion model.